appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 ```

 :::info
-The license update might take ~30 minutes to take effect on the **UI** due to caches but it will apply and be ready to use immediately.
+The license update might take ~30 minutes to take effect on the **UI** due to caches, but it will apply and be ready to use immediately.
 :::